 3. Find a balance between sitting and standing

 It’s often said that people in occupations such as teachers, nurses, hairdressers and policemen suffer more from varicose veins than people in sedentary jobs.
 But sitting down all day can also bring a whole host of health risks.
 So, if you have a desk job, make sure you take small breaks to stretch your legs.
 Likewise, if you’re standing all day, find some time to put your feet up.

 While compression stockings won’t stop a vein becoming varicose, they do squeeze the leg veins, which prevents bulging and reduces that aching feeling.

 Steroid hormones such as the contraceptive pill, HRT or topical creams may increase the risk of developing varicose veins by making the veins swell.
 If you have any concerns about the effect your medication might have on your veins, speak to your GP.

-If you’re concerned about varicose veins, ask your doctor for a referral to Benenden Hospital for diagnosis and treatment or give us a call on 01580 230661.
+If you’re concerned about varicose veins, ask your doctor for a referral to Benenden Hospital for diagnosis and treatment or contact us online or by phone on 01580 363158.

 Published on 08 November 2019